netcraftsmen/semaphore/README.md

 This session illustrates publishing telemetry data from the Meraki SDK to Apache Kafka deployed in Confluent Cloud.
 Kafka is a distributed event store and stream-processing platform designed for big data and high throughput.
 Using the developer instance of Confluent Cloud and the Python SDK, we examine the ease at which a network operator can publish and consume telemetry data to implement its own AIOps approach.

+## Presentation

+The live stream and recorded [presentation](https://www.youtube.com/watch?v=ABMcflO1ix8) (following the event on January 25th 2023) is available at https://www.youtube.com/@infrastructureautomation Programmability and Automation Meetup youtube channel.

+## Telemetry Source

+To illustrate the concepts of publishing telemetry to Kafka, the telemetry source is the Meraki dashboard API [Loss and Latency](https://developer.cisco.com/meraki/api-v1/#!get-device-loss-and-latency-history) via the Meraki SDK is used in the demonstration code.

 ## Notes

 These notes provide an overview of the terms and concepts of Kafka

 ### Overview

+Overview of Kafka terms and concepts.

 #### Cluster